Two-phase formation of galaxies: the coevolution between galaxies and dark matter halos: Introduction

 In this paper, we use a set of such simulations performed as a part of the Feedback In Realistic Environments (FIRE) project \citep{hopkinsFIRE2SimulationsPhysics2018} to analyze the co-evolution between galaxies and dark matter halos, focusing on the aforementioned questions.
 This paper is organized as follows.
 In \S\ref{sec:sim}, we describe the simulation and the method to quantify halos and galaxies.
-In \S\ref{sec:co-evolution}, we verify the two-phase growth pattern of galaxies and its relation to the two-phase assembly of halos.
+In \S\ref{sec:co-evolution}, we show the two-phase growth pattern of galaxies, and demonstrate that it is consistent with being influenced by the two-phase assembly of dark matter halos.
 In \S\ref{sec:driving-processes}, we analyze in detail the physical processes that drive the two-phase growth of galaxies.
 In \S\ref{sec:early-growth}, we provide implications for observations in a search for evidence induced by these processes.
 Finally, we summarize and discuss our findings in \S\ref{sec:summaryanddiscussion}.